The Legislative Monitoring Committee focuses on the following measures:

 OBA Bylaws Art.
 VIII Sec 2

 The Oklahoma Legislature is scheduled to reconvene in February.
-As per the norm, hundreds of bills will be prefiled.
+As per the norm, hundreds of bills are expected to be pre-filed.
 Much of the proposed legislation could affect the administration of justice, and some will undoubtedly affect your practice.
 It certainly will be a legislative session like none other in light of the continued effects of Covid-19 on our state.

-Join the OBA Legislative Monitoring Committee at 10 a.m.
-Saturday, Feb.
-1, at the Oklahoma Bar Center as they identify top bills of interest to the OBA and your practice area.
-Plus, earn two hours of MCLE credit.
-Lunch will be provided.
+Join the OBA Legislative Monitoring Committee at 9 a.m.
+Friday, Jan.
+29, 2021, remotely to identify top bills of interest to the OBA and your practice area.
+Participation earns MCLE credit.

 |9:05 a.m.||How a Bill Becomes Law in Oklahoma